ExtendJ |

 Abstract grammar (

 More additions need to be made to handle type analysis and error checking for the new operator.
-Examples of how to handle this will be shown below in more detail (TBD).
 Extending Type AnalysisAdding a spread expression to Java requires defining the type of a spread

 expression so that it can work in the existing type analysis framework.
 The